RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso.md

 1. Sign in with your identity provider.

-1. When redirected to the Redis Cloud sign-in screen, select **Sign in with SSO** and enter your credentials.
+1. When redirected to the Redis Cloud sign-in screen, you can either:

+    - Sign in with your local credentials as usual.

+    - Select **Sign in with SSO** and enter the email address associated with the SAML user configured in your identity provider:

         {{<image filename="images/rc/button-sign-in-sso.png" alt="Sign in with SSO button">}}{{</image>}}

+        This will convert your user to a SAML user in Redis Cloud, so do not use this method if you want your user account to remain a local bypass user.

     {{<note>}}
-If you see a **SAML activation failed** notification when redirected to the Redis Cloud sign-in screen, sign in with your previous credentials and review your SAML configuration for issues.
+If you see a **SAML activation failed** notification when redirected to the Redis Cloud sign-in screen, sign in with your local user credentials and review the SAML configuration for issues.
     {{</note>}}

+After you activate SAML SSO, [add a few local bypass users]({{<relref "/rc/administration/access-management#manage-team-access">}}) from the **Team** tab.
+Local bypass users should [set up MFA]({{<relref "/rc/security/multi-factor-authentication">}}) for additional security.

 ## Bind other accounts